Ibn Abbas: Advising Umar

 Umar often sought the advice of Ibn Abbas on important matters of state and described him as a "young man of maturity":

 The Sahaba Sa`d ibn Abi Waqqas said:

 656–661: Ali's era

 Battle of Siffin

-Ibn Abbas remained a staunch supporter of the fourth Caliph Ali ibn Abi Talib, during Ali's war with Muawiyah, including at the Battle of Siffin.
+Ibn Abbas remained a staunch supporter of his cousin Ali ibn Abi Talib during his war with Muawiyah, including at the Battle of Siffin.
 He had also been given the position of governor of Basra during Ali's reign as Caliph.